hmathlee/ASD-Analysis/README.md

 This code serves to analyze eye-gaze in individuals with autism spectrum disorder (ASD) versus typical development (TD) individuals.

 The analysis consists of two parts:
-- Image segmentation with U-Net model
+- Image segmentation with U-Net model (training using the PASCAL VOC 2012 image dataset)
 - Network analysis for ASD and TD eye-gaze

 # How to Use this Repository: